 In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
 He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 In 1957, archaeologist and adventurer Dr. Henry "Indiana" Jones, Jr. is called back into action and becomes entangled in a Soviet plot to uncover the secret behind mysterious artifacts known as the Crystal Skulls.

-A research team is sent to an island miles away from the previous home of Jurassic Park, to document and photograph the now liberated dinosaurs.
+A research team is sent to an island eighty-seven miles away from the previous home of Jurassic Park, to document and photograph the now liberated dinosaurs.
 However, InGen the BioEngineering company has sent another larger team to the same island to catch, sedate, and transport some dinosaurs to San Diego where they will be used in a new Jurassic Park location.
 But life always finds a way.
 Will both teams return to the mainland with successful findings?
 Or will another tragedy occur?Written by

 David Koepp is listed as the "unlucky bastard" because he was eaten by the T-Rex.
 Koepp wrote the screenplay.
 See more »